Villa Escudero Plantations and Resort

 After two guests came from the far end of the river or lake, roasted and tired from paddling, we knew we are next.
 An employee helped us with our lifejackets and we are ready to paddle.

 We paddled our way through this lake under the direct but bearable sun’s rays.
 We never paddled a bamboo raft before, or even a canoe, yet somehow we enjoyed the experience.
 For a few hours, I enjoyed the placid lake and the rich vegetation along the banks but not the sunrays.
-In a few moment of liberation, we saw birds colored yellow and blue.
+In a few moments of liberation, we saw birds colored yellow and blue.
 I do not know about the yellow bird, but I think the blue one is a kingfisher.

 We paddled and then we stopped, to escape the sun’s rays, sometimes to catch our breath but often to take photos.
 I had with me a bag, not waterproof, inside was an Ipad, and now a cellphone, and a camera.
 If somehow, either by accident or due to our ignorance in navigating the raft, the raft sinks we definitely lose everything.
-In our desire however to take photos of ourselves, the raft, the trees, the environment and everything there is, we took the risk in taking pictures.
+In our desire however, to take photos of ourselves, the raft, the trees, the environment and everything there is, we took the risk in taking pictures.
 I was thankful the raft did well through the whole ordeal.

 After almost an hour, we decided to head back and give others a chance to experience bamboo rafting while hoping not to get roasted under the sun.
 As we paddled back, we appreciated the beauty of the whole lake, Mother Nature herself and the houses or cottages for rent found near the riverbanks.

-It was pass 4 pm and the museum closes at 5.
+It was past 4 pm and the museum closes at 5.
 Again, a Carabao drawn cart, with the driver in a similar uniform or costume, hurled us to the museum.
 On the way, he pointed to us the house of the owner, colored pink and white, with a bust, and a description of the place.
 Here it was clarified that the senator with the actress is not, nor even a part owner, of the resort.

 As the cart moved along, an old airplane, a tank, guns, a statue of a Japanese soldier, and other things related to the last world war, said hello.
 What are they doing here?
 We learned later that those were “authentic”, except the soldier, from the last world war.

-At the booth, entrance of the museum, I left my bag and given a number to reclaim it.
+At the booth, the entrance of the museum, I left my bag and given a number to reclaim it.

 The museum appears to be an old church, also colored pink and white.
 Photos and videos are prohibited inside this “AERA Memorial Museum”.
 As we walked along its corridors, we appreciated, or inspected, or viewed, taxidermy, a lifetime collection of colonial religious art, altars, old carrozas, old coins, old pieces of furniture, old money used in the Philippines, money not from the Philippines, embroidered vestments, carved and ivory made images, unearthed ceramics, costumes, garments used during the Spanish era, garments worn on another era, weaponry including a Japanese sword, a replica or not of a knight’s armor from the middle ages, a photo of Rizal and his girls, and other things I can no longer recall.